Collection: Current Weekly Auction - Closing Wednesday, February 25, 2026 at 11:30 pm Atlantic Time

-Lots marked with a "(C)" next to the lot number are on consignment.
+Lots marked with a "(C)" next to the lot number, or in the title are on consignment.
 Accordingly a 15% buyer's premium will apply to those lots only.

 If you are new to the auction, please visit our FAQ page for a description of all the relevant terms and conditions.
 Please also note that all Canadian residents will be charged appropriate sales taxes based on where they reside.